Which Games are Unaffected by Absolute Commitments?: Downward Closure

-\begin{theorem} Stackelberg resilience is downward transitive. \end{theorem} \begin{proof} We show the contrapositive: assume there is game $G^0$ which is not $(k-1)$-resilient, then we claim it is also not $k$-resilient.
-We can assume w.log. that $G^0$ is in generic form.
+\begin{theorem} Stackelberg resilience has downward closure. \end{theorem} \begin{proof} We show the contrapositive: assume there is game $G^0$ which is not $(k-1)$-resilient, then we claim it is also not $k$-resilient.
+We assume for simplicity that $G^0$ is in generic form.
 Let $u^{SPE,0}$ be the utility vector of the subgame perfect equilibrium.
-We know that $G^0$ is not $(k-1)$-resilient, so there is a list $P$ of $(k-1)$ players such that giving these players contracts in the order specified by $P$ results in a utility vector $u^{SPE,1} \neq u^{SPE,0}$.
-Let $G^1$ be the game that starts with these contract moves and ends with $G^0$ (see \cref{fig:G1}).
-Let $I \subseteq P$ be the players for whom $u_i^{SPE,1} > u_i^{SPE,0}$, and let $J = P \setminus I$ be its complement.
+We know that $G^0$ is not $(k-1)$-resilient, so there is a list $P$ of $(k-1)$ agents such that giving these agents commitments in the order specified by $P$ results in a utility vector $u^{SPE,1} \neq u^{SPE,0}$.
+Let $G^1$ be the game that starts with these commitments and ends with $G^0$ (see \cref{fig:G1}).
+Let $I \subseteq P$ be the agents for whom $u_i^{SPE,1} > u_i^{SPE,0}$, and let $J = P \setminus I$ be its complement.
 We know that both $I,J \neq \emptyset$, because if $I$ is empty then we would not have $u^{SPE,1} \neq u^{SPE,0}$ and similarly for $J$.

-Now let $k \in [n] \setminus P$ be arbitrary and define the game $G^2$ that starts with contract moves in the order specified by $L$, then has a contract move for player $k$, and finally a subgame with $G^0$ (see \cref{fig:G1} (b)).
+Now let $k \in [n] \setminus P$ be arbitrary and define the game $G^2$ that starts with commitments in the order specified by $L$, then has a commitment for agent $k$, and finally a subgame with $G^0$ (see \cref{fig:G1} (b)).
 Let $u^{SPE,2}$ be the utility vector of the SPE.
-We can assume w.log. that the only players in $G^0$ are $I \cup J \cup \{k\}$ (as we can collapse the subgames otherwise).
+We can assume w.log. that the only agents in $G^0$ are $I \cup J \cup \{k\}$ (as we can collapse the subgames otherwise).
 Our claim is that $u^{SPE,2} \neq u^{SPE,0}$.
 If $u^{SPE,2} = u^{SPE,1}$ then we are done, so assume $u^{SPE,2} \neq u^{SPE,1}$.
 Now consider a subgame where the root node is owned by $k$.
 Define the \emph{local SPE} as the subgame perfect equilibrium for this subgame and call the arrived at utility vector $u^{LSPE}$.
-In order for $u^{SPE,2} \neq u^{SPE,1}$, there must exist a subgame, the \emph{key tree}, and its corresponding local SPE, such that player $k$ commits to an action that results in a different utility vector (for that subgame), say $u^T$.
+In order for $u^{SPE,2} \neq u^{SPE,1}$, there must exist a subgame, the \emph{key tree}, and its corresponding local SPE, such that agent $k$ commits to an action that results in a different utility vector (for that subgame), say $u^T$.
 By subgame perfection, we must have $u^T_k < u^{LSPE}_k$.